zhirobyte/webshutter/README.md

 ## 🚀 Features

 - ✅ Takes screenshots of URLs from a list
 - ✅ Headless Chrome browsing using Selenium
 - ✅ Stores screenshots in a structured directory
 - ✅ Easy setup and use
 - ✅ Compatible with Windows, Linux, and macOS

 ---

+## 📁 Screenshot Folder

+After running the script, a `screenshots/` folder will be **automatically created** in your working directory.
+All captured screenshots will be saved there, named based on the URL and timestamp.

+---